Anyueow/agents-hackathon/README.md

 ## 🙏 Acknowledgments

-- OpenAI for their powerful API
+- OpenAI for GPT-4 API
+- FastAPI framework
-- The open-source community for various tools and libraries used in this project
+- The open-source community